 Football is the most popular sport in the United States in terms of viewership and the amount of betting action it receives.
 Millions of people tune each week to watch both the NFL and college football, and research has shown that an estimated $100 billion is wagered on professional and collegiate football each year.

 Of the $100 billion handle, 98 percent of all bets on football take place at offshore betting sites – becoming the biggest market in the online sportsbook industry.
 It is our mission to provide you with current information for betting on football and list our recommendations for the best offshore betting sites to wager on NCAAF odds and NFL betting lines.

-Best USA Football Betting Site
+Best Football Betting Site in the United States

 #1 For US Sports Bettors

 When it comes to football betting on both NFL and college football games, Bovada Sportsbook is one of the safest and most reputable websites you can choose to play at.
 Not only are they one of the biggest names in online gambling for American patrons, they also offer one of the most robust sportsbooks around offering many more betting options than the rest.
 Whether you want to make straight bets, teasers, or live betting odds, Bovada offers it all.
 They actually offer the best parlay odds around for exponential payouts.

 Top Sportsbook Sites in the USA For Online Football Betting Odds

 Is it Legal to Bet on NFL and College Football Games in the US?

 Yes, and the state you live in will determine whether you must be at least 18 or 21 years of age to bet on football games.
 Only a handful of states have legalized local sportsbooks following the repeal of PASPA, and 48 states, along with Washington D.C., do not prohibit residents from using offshore betting sites to wager on the NFL and college football.